As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-I recommend checking out this 12 bottle wine refrigerator from NutriChef.
+I recommend checking out this 12 bottle wine refrigerator from NutriChef (Amazon link).
 It is compressor-cooled which affords a more even and reliable cooling for your bottles than a thermoelectric model will.
 Check out the current pricing on Amazon to see if this is a good fit for you.

-If you want to know how much you can expect to pay for a good wine refrigerator, check out this list of 55 models I priced out myself based on bottle capacity, cooling type, and design.
+TIP: If you want to know how much you can expect to pay for a good wine refrigerator, check out this list of 55 models I priced out myself based on bottle capacity, cooling type, and design.
 If you would love a wine cooler but have a small apartment and not much space, this article provides a list of refrigerators just for you!

 5. Get Creative With Your Furniture